KDZU-antisocial/dfa/ANIMATING_GLBS.md

 1. Drag the GLB’s `Imported Object` into the Scene or Hierarchy.
    Unity creates an instance with mesh renderers, an Animator component, and materials.
 2. (Optional) Add any wrapper objects you need (e.g., `SpinRoot` with `TagModelSpinController`).
-3. Drag the resulting GameObject hierarchy from the Hierarchy back into the Project window to create a prefab.
+3. Drag the resulting GameObject hierarchy from the Hierarchy back into the Project window to create a prefab (e.g. `Assets/Prefabs/`).
    - This prefab is what you’ll reference in `AprilTagModelCatalog`.

 ---